Buldir Island: Bird life

 Buldir's remoteness and the extreme difficulty of landing a boat safely on the island gave it a unique ecological history.
 Neither Russian nor American fur traders thought it was worth the effort to stock Buldir with Arctic or red foxes, as was done on 190 other Aleutian islands.
 Since the fur traders did not land, the island also escaped introduced rats.
 In consequence, the ground-nesting birds of Buldir continued their lives undisturbed by mammalian predators, while on other Aleutian Islands entire species were extirpated.

 Freedom from introduced predators allowed Buldir to become one of the largest and most diverse seabird breeding colonies in the Northern Hemisphere.
 The island is home to 4 million seabirds of 21 species during breeding season.
-The island's colonies include crested auklets and least auklets, as well as puffins, storm petrels and other species.
+The island's colonies include crested auklets and least auklets, as well as puffins, storm petrels, and other species.
 It is one of only four known locations where red-legged kittiwakes breed.

 A comprehensive survey in 1975 revealed a total of 77 species on the island.
-As of 2019 at least 116 bird species have been reported.
-Due to its proximity to Asia, over three-dozen species of birds have been recorded on Buldir Island which are rare in North America.
+As of 2019, at least 116 bird species have been reported.
+Due to its proximity to Asia, over 35 species of birds have been recorded on Buldir Island, which are rare in North America.